 Policy Resources

 Inspired by the knowledge of how critical the first years of life are, Oregon has started to make progress for young children.
 We must keep going.
-When we work in partnership with children, families, and communities, we can create transformative and equitable solutions.
+When we work in partnership with children, families, communities, and policymakers, we can create transformative and equitable solutions.
 To make this a reality, Oregon needs courageous leaders that will hold the state and systems accountable to deliver on that vision.

 Children's Institute